SpotIM/spotim-integration-docs/conversation/comments-count/README.md

 There are only two parameters:
 1. spot_id - Your spot id
-2. post_ids - Your post id
+2. posts_ids - Your post id

 An example call would look like this:
 <br><br>